digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-31.md

 * Focused on HUBCAP project tasks (article writing, call launching, webinar planning)
 * Kristoffer fixed the remaingn issues with INTO-CPS App.
 We are preparing a more active release plan for 2021

+#### Hao Feng
+* Finish understanding Kalman Fiter
+* Built and tested the controller in the Incubator
+* Fix the issues of the python class Rabbitmq created by Hao
+* Wrote a section introducing the Kalman Filter

 ## Sub-projects status